 Following the ball with your nose.
 Letting the ball bring you to the play.
-See "Tracking the ball on the Bases" and "Tracking the ball at the Plate" below.
+See "bases" and "plate" below.

 Tracking the ball on the Bases

 Observe the fielder release the ball.
 Track the flight of the ball until just before it reaches the targeted receiver, then switch focus to the receiver's glove and follow the ball into the glove.